Comic Hasan Minhaj On Roasting Trump And Growing Up A 'Third Culture Kid'

 DAVID BIANCULLI, HOST:

-This is FRESH AIR.
-I'm David Bianculli in for Terry Gross.
-This week, we've been featuring some of our favorite interviews of 2017.
-One of them is Terry's interview with Hasan Minhaj, a correspondent on Comedy Central's "The Daily Show with Trevor Noah."
-Minhaj was hired by Jon Stewart just a few months before Stewart left the show.
-The Trump administration has provided plenty of material for satire, but has also created serious concerns for the Minhaj family.
-His parents are Muslim immigrants from India.
-The night after the election, Hasan Minhaj talked about his fears that his mother, an American citizen who was visiting family in India, might be prevented from returning to the U.S. because of the Muslim ban proposed by President-elect Trump.
+MINHAJ: This [expletive] is still on the Internet, you guys.
+But Hasan, you know, it was probably written awhile ago.
+Really?
+It was updated June 2018.

+MINHAJ: But Hasan, these things are like an iTunes user agreement.
+It's probably at the bottom.
+Oh, no. It's Chapter 1, Page 5.
+OK, but is Negro still a bad word - dictionary.com, offensive.

-Terry spoke with Minhaj in April 2017, shortly before his Netflix comedy special "Homecoming King" was released.
-It's about growing up in Davis, Calif., the son of immigrants.
-Here's a clip.
-It's the story of an anonymous threatening phone call his family received at home right after 9/11.
-Just after the phone call, the windows on the family car were shattered.
-Hasan went out into the street to see if he could find out who did it.
+BIANCULLI: After that program aired, the American military subsequently apologized for that language and removed the entire 69-page booklet from the Internet.
+Minhaj's parents are Muslim immigrants from India.
+Last year, he hosted the White House Correspondents' dinner, the first one under the presidency of Donald Trump who, breaking with tradition, did not attend.
+Before hosting this new series, Hasan Minhaj did a comedy special on Netflix called "Homecoming King."
+That's when Terry Gross spoke with him about his family background, growing up in California the son of immigrants.
+She started with a clip in which he's telling the story of the anonymous threatening phonecall his family received at home right after 9/11.
+Just after the phonecall, the windows on the family car were shattered.
+Hasan went out into the street to see if he could find who did it.

 (SOUNDBITE OF COMEDY SPECIAL, "HOMECOMING KING")

-HASAN MINHAJ: I looked back.
-In the middle of the street, my dad's in the middle of the road sweeping glass out of the road like he works at like a hate crime barbershop, just like...
+MINHAJ: I looked back.
+In the middle of the street, my dad's in the middle of the road sweeping glass out of the road like he works at, like, a hate crime barbershop.
+Just like...

 (LAUGHTER)